grassLEE/grassLeeBlog/blog/2023/dictionaries-lists-and-more/index.md

 ```
 Each of our key value pairs are separated by colons and wrapped in quotes... making these entries strings.

-However, keep in mind that a dictionary can hold multiple value types, including integers.
+However, keep in mind that a dictionary can hold multiple value types, including integers, lists, and even other dictionaries.

+Let's look at some important functions we can perform with dictionaries: